datacamp-content/courses-introduction-to-shell/chapter1.md

 Ex() >> test_mc(2, [err1, correct, err3])

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:c749675192
+--- type:BulletConsoleExercise key:
-## How can I copy a file?
+## How can I copy files?

 Once you have some files,
 you will often want to make copies,